braintree/card-validator/README.md

 #### `valid.postalCode(value: string, [options: object]): object`

-The `postalCode` validation essentially ignores leading whitespace and tests for a valid string greater than 3 characters in length.
+The `postalCode` validation essentially ignores leading/trailing whitespace and tests for a valid string greater than 3 characters in length.
 It also verifies that the first 3 letters are alphanumeric.

 ```javascript
 {